lut0pia/raccoon/docs/README.md

 The `Step` button triggers a single frame update.
 It is useful when paused, to see what happens frame after frame.

 The `Paused` checkbox controls whether the virtual machine is currently paused.
-You can toggle it by pressince `Space` while focusing the virtual machine.
+You can toggle it by pressing `Space` while focusing the virtual machine.

 The `Autoapply` checkbox indicates whether or not data changes made to the current bin should be replicated directly inside the virtual machine.
 You may want to disable it if your game code modifies sprite or map data in realtime.